Here’s How to Find Tens of Thousands of Family History Books for Free

 1. Google Books: Google has a massive selection of free books available.
 Head to the book search, type in a search term or terms and then look for ‘Search Tools’ at top.
 Select the ‘Any Books’ dropdown and filter by ‘Free Google eBooks’ to get only free, online results.
 Google will search all of the text of the book for results.
 If you want to tell it to search only a title check out our Google Search Tricks article.
 You can easily search inside a book for a person once you locate a publication of interest.

 2. Internet Archive: Internet Archive offers millions of free online books and other resources.
-They have a huge variety of genealogy related research books and their search is easy to use.
+They have a huge variety of genealogy books and their search is easy to use.
 Once you find and access a book of interest they offer a very clean experience.
-Definitely check this free site for what you are looking for.
+Definitely check this free site for what you are looking for – we have a guide to using this site here.

 3. HathiTrust: HathiTrust is another free online research library with many books and other resources that may be of interest in your family history research.
 You can learn more about it in our article here.